Space suit: Emerging technologies

 Several companies and universities are developing technologies and prototypes which represent improvements over current space suits.

 Additive manufacturing

 3D printing (additive manufacturing) can be used to reduce the mass of hard-shell space suits while retaining the high mobility they provide.
-This fabrication method also allows for the potential for in-situ fabrication and repair of suits, a capability which is not currently available, but will likely be necessary for Martian exploration.
+This fabrication method also allows for the potential for in-suit fabrication and repair of suits, a capability which is not currently available, but will likely be necessary for Martian exploration.
 The University of Maryland began development of a prototype 3D printed hard suit in 2016, based on the kinematics of the AX-5.
 The prototype arm segment is designed to be evaluated in the Space Systems Laboratory glovebox to compare mobility to traditional soft suits.
 Initial research has focused on the feasibility of printing rigid suit elements, bearing races, ball bearings, seals, and sealing surfaces.

 Astronaut Glove Challenge

 There are certain difficulties in designing a dexterous space suit glove and there are limitations to the current designs.
 For this reason, the Centennial Astronaut Glove Challenge was created to build a better glove.
 Competitions have been held in 2007 and 2009, and another is planned.
 The 2009 contest required the glove to be covered with a micro-meteorite layer.